PostHog/posthog/README.md

 ## Running frontend

-1) If you get "command not found: nvm", you need to install nvm, then use that to install node.
+If at any point, you get "command not found: nvm", you need to install nvm, then use that to install node.

+1) Make sure you are running Django above in a separate terminal
 2) Go to the frontend directory, `cd frontend`
 3) Run `yarn install`
 4) Now run `bin/start-frontend`